brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ## Day 12
 #### Move to Camp 3: Cólera (5,970m)

 Another move day, another heavy pack.
-We passed Berlin Camp and its famous cross before scrambling up to our final high camp beneath the summit slopes.
+We climbed yesterdays snowy slopes, then zig-zagged up to Berlin Camp which is nestled in rocks.
+We got photos at a scenic cross, then scrambled up to our final high camp beneath the summit slopes in Camp Cólera (5,970m).
+Higher than Kilimanjaro.

-A snowstorm hit camp that evening bringing freezing temperatures and strong winds.
-I spent the day aggressively hydrating, eventually drinking around 7.5L before dinner.
-Everything for summit day was packed and ready early, which I was very glad of because sleep proved difficult.
+A snowstorm hit that evening bringing freezing temperatures and strong winds.
+I spent the day aggressively hydrating from early on, eventually drinking 7.5L by dinnertime.
+I felt good, most people had headaches but I had no symptoms yet.
+I packed everything for summit night nice and early, and after a final hot chocolate it was time for bed.

 At altitude, small frustrations feel enormous.
-Attila was very disorganised packing for summit night and I ended up getting very little sleep as headtorches flashed constantly around the tent.
-By midnight I had probably managed only a few hours.
+Attila was fairly disorganised and his packing for summit began when everyone else went to sleep.
+This meant 1.5 hours of his headtorch flashing, him talking through his packing, and gear being landed on me.
+I only managed a few hours sleep before alarms went off at 3:00am.
+In the moment this was stressful.

 <p align="center" width="100%">
     <img width="400" src="/images/aconcagua12.jpeg">